evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 ## Connecting to Pi0w with MicroUSB cable on Linux Host

 {{% notice warning %}}
 <p><b>DEV NOTE:</b> These are directions for the recommended hardware, a Pi0w - and connecting to it from a Linux based host via a Micro-USB through the data port.
 This was written while connecting to a Pi0w with a Data Capable MicroUSB to a Macbook Pro late 2012 running Ubuntu 19.04.
+It will also work on Lenovo's running Ubuntu 19.10.
 We can not guarantee these specific directions work on any other OS.
 Hopefully further write ups will be provided at a later date.</p>
 {{% /notice %}}

 ### Pre-Face

 * If you have any wired interfaces on your host PC, you will need to remove them from Network Manager so we can be sure you have everything set correctly, on the correct interface.
 * If you are using Wi-Fi on your host computer, you need to be certain that your routers IP address scheme is not in the `10.0.0.1/24` range.
 If it is, you should turn Wi-Fi off initially to best troubleshoot your connectivity issues, then change the interface IP scheme on your Pi once you can `ssh` to it.
-* These settings are only verified to work on, **1.** *a Pi0w*, with a **2.** *MicroUSB data capable cable,* **3.** the newest released image found on [our Github](https://github.com/evilsocket/pwnagotchi/releases/) *which at the time of writing is RC5,* and **4.** a *completely* vanilla image(*plug-in and whitelist configuration is fine, but if you have previously adjusted the UI: from `10.0.0.2` to `0.0.0.0`, you need to revert those changes by deleting anything related to `UI:` in your `config.yml`.*)
+* These settings are only verified to work on, **1.** *a Pi0w*, with a **2.** *MicroUSB data capable cable,* **3.** the newest released image found on [our Github](https://github.com/evilsocket/pwnagotchi/releases/) *which at the time of writing is v1.3.0*.

 ![ui](https://i.imgur.com/uLdQYqF.png)

 #### Steps to complete on your host (the pc that you are connecting the Pi to)
 1. First, type `ifconfig` to check and take note of the names of your current interfaces, and what is now recognized as an adapter on your system. **Take note of the Mac Addresses that you see in this output.**
 2. Starting with a clean slate in your Network Manager (remove all wired interface profiles that you have on your Network Manager,) plug your unpowered Pi0w into your computer through the data port seen in the picture shown above .
 3. Wait until your Pi boots into Manu mode.
 Once you see the breakdown that Pwnagotchi does when in MANU mode, type `ifconfig` again on your host machine and look for a new interface that was not there during **Step 1.**
-***Take EXTRA note of the new interfaces mac address** I will be referencing this mac address on multiple occasions as **Step 3**.
+***Take EXTRA note of the new interfaces mac address** I will be referencing this mac address on multiple occasions as **Step 3.***
     - **If you have never booted your Pwnagotchi before:** it will take a few minutes to boot up &/or become visible or responsive. **DO NOT INTERRUPT YOUR PWNAGOTCHI DURING THIS PROCESS.** That extra time it takes to boot the first time you turn your Pwnagotchi on?
 It's because it is generating its RSA keys; if you interrupt this process, the generated keys may be corrupted!*
 4. On Network Manager on your PC/Host, (if there are no interfaces automatically added, you can attempt to add a new interface by selecting the mac address noted in **Step 3** for the interface profile) select Settings > IPv4 and then change from `automatic` to `manual`, then for your address, you'll need to configure it with a static IP address and then press apply in the top right:
      - IP: `10.0.0.1`